-Kurt Fearnley is now quite a common Australian household name.
-He has achieved so much and inspired so many.
-Kurt has won 9 Medals (3 Gold, 5 Silver, 1 Bronze) at the 2000, 2004 and 2008 Paralympic Games.
-He’s achieved so much you can read all about it on the Kurt Fearnley page of Wikipedia.
+Kurt Fearnley is one of Australia’s highest achieving athletes.
+He has achieved much and inspired many both on and off the track.
+Kurt won 9 Medals (3 Gold, 5 Silver, 1 Bronze) at the 2000, 2004 and 2008 Paralympic Games.
+Kurt’s achievements can be viewed on http://kurtfearnley.com/

 2006 – Melissa Smith